zoe7989/zoe.c-practice/README.md

 As a upcoming digital marketing program student, I want to specialized in programming and choose fronend developer as my future career.

-I'm ready to fail, and then try over and over again as much as possible utill it suceed.
+I'm ready to fail, and then try over and over again as much as possible utill I suceed.